Health & Nutrition

 Additionally, some adults vary their fat intake for different reasons, such as controlling their calorie consumption for weight management, dietary preferences influenced by culture or trends, and existing health conditions.

-Personal experimentation and listening to one’s body can guide how much and which types of fat to include in the diet.
+Personal experimentation and listening to one’s body can guide how much fat to include in the diet.

 Choosing Healthy Fats